-Over the last month or so, I must have heard at least a dozen or so people make some sort of proclamation or “bragadation” about how they are going to piss away the huge tax refund they are about to get, as if it were some sort of unexpected windfall received from a wealthy step-Uncle they never knew or money they’ve swindled from Uncle Sam.
+Over the last month or so, I must have heard at least a dozen or so people make some sort of proclamation or “bragadation” about how they are going to spend the huge tax refund they are about to get, as if it were some sort of unexpected windfall received from a wealthy step-Uncle they never knew or money they’ve swindled from Uncle Sam.
 Note: the average tax refund the average tax refund last year was $3,145 (higher than the actual amount of saved income for the same year).

 I’ve heard of wastefully ambitious goals of kitchen remodels, leasing a new car, a cruise, and a new TV.

 Now, I could play Debbie Downer and call these people out to their face for not being clever in wasting money that was already theirs to begin with.
 But, I still try to maintain some sort of semblance of what some may deem as a “social life” with others.

 So, I sit there and smile and nod my head.
 Deep inside, particularly because I’m a personal finance writer, the life force is being sucked from my soul as I stand witness to a manifestation of a misinformed cliche.

 So let’s end it right now – a tax refund is not a bonus, a freebie, a gift, or a windfall.

 Typically, about 80%+ of Americans expect to receive a tax refund.
 Most are anxiously awaiting that refund, as if it were a bonus or a gift.
 But, all getting a refund means is that the recipient was on the wrong side of the tax payment see-saw.
 On the other side is Uncle Sam, and he’s laughing, because he just borrowed money (in the form of tax over-payments) interest-free over the course of the previous year.
 A tax refund is no gift.
 No windfall.
 No reward.
 And it definitely does not warrant bragging rights.
 It’s simply you getting money that you loaned the government back, interest-free.